1971 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The top auction records for 1971 quarters reveal just how valuable condition and variety can be in the post-silver era.

-The data shows clear grade sensitivity across all varieties.
-Notice how the gap narrows significantly once you move below MS67/PR68 grades, with several coins clustering in the $200-$300 range.
+Notice how the gap narrows significantly once you move below MS67 or PR68 grades, with several coins clustering in the $200–$300 range.
 This creates realistic collecting opportunities for those who appreciate quality without requiring absolute perfection.

 History of The 1971 Quarter

-Sculptor John Flanagan created the original Washington quarter version.
-The idea was to commemorate President’s two-hundredth birthday anniversary in this elegant way.
-The US Mint kept issuing these coins from 1932 to 1998.
-Initially, they contained 90% silver, but that was changed in 1965 when the new cupronickel pieces became a part of everyday Americans’ lives.
+Sculptor John Flanagan created the original Washington quarter design in 1932.
+The idea was to commemorate President Washington’s two-hundredth birthday anniversary.
+The US Mint kept issuing these coins from 1932 to 1998, and initially they contained 90% silver — but that changed dramatically in the 1960s.

-Besides, you can find commemorative US Bicentennial Washington quarters minted with the double date 1776 – 1976.
+Besides these, you can find commemorative US Bicentennial Washington quarters minted with the double date 1776–1976.
 Their purpose was to honor the Declaration of Independence’s 200th anniversary.

 The established Bicentennial Committee Congress held a competition to choose the best possible artist to design the new quarter.
 The requirement was to base their work on the well-known Washington sculpture made by Jean-Antoine Houdon.